mmistakes/made-mistakes-jekyll/_posts/2013-02-13-madewithpaper-drawing-guide.md

   small: madewithpaper-guide-340x100.jpg
   thumb: madewithpaper-guide-thumb.jpg
 category: articles
-tags: [Paper by 53, tutorial, drawing, iPad, feature]
+tags: [Paper by 53, tutorial, drawing, iPad]
 comments: true
+feature: true
 ---

 How do you draw or sketch on an iPad with *Paper by 53*?
 What iPad stylus is the best for creating art?
 Why does it burn down there when I pee?
 Wait a minute...
 I don't have an answer for that last one, but I think I can help with the first two.